 Our Emotional Health

 Every aspect of our emotional health is linked to our feelings.
-Here at My Internal World we help people understand and take actions to improve and maintain their emotional health which in turn supports their mental health.
-We have a model that helps you examine each area of your emotional health and then work on the areas that matter to you, as follows:
+Here at My Internal World we help people understand and take action to improve and maintain their emotional health which in turn supports their mental health.
+We have a model that helps you examine each area of your emotional health and then work on those areas that matter to you.

 Everybody gets stressed.
-In fact we all need a certain minimum amount of stress to feel alive and a little more stress than that is responsible for improving our motivation and our performance.
-Of course, if we are experiencing increased stress levels for too long or in too high an intensity then stress becomes the opposite of helpful and can harm our health.
+In fact we all need a certain, minimum amount of stress to feel alive and a little more stress than that is responsible for improving our motivation and our performance.
+Of course, if we are experiencing increased stress levels for too long or at too high an intensity then stress becomes the opposite of helpful and can harm our health.

 Stress is linked to the fight or flight part of our nervous system and as such is related to fear.
-So it makes sense that if we can develop a healthier relationship with stress then what we are actually doing is becoming more comfortable with fear and as such will be able to deal with it and move on to happier times better and healthier.
+So it makes sense that if we can develop a healthier relationship with stress then what we are actually doing is becoming more comfortable with fear and as such will be able to deal with it and move on to better, happier, healthier times.

 Sometimes those things we think are meaningful to us turn out not to be so when the chips are down.
-Many of us, me included, have invested too much in career and accumulation of wealth and money only to discover that it does not reward us with the levels of happiness we thought it might.
+Many of us, me included, have invested too much in our careers and the accumulation of wealth and money only to discover that it does not reward us with the levels of happiness we thought it would.
 There is a subtle art in making sure that we have a sense of meaning and purpose in our lives.
 The pursuits, routines and commitments we make that give us meaning change over time as we change.
-Being aware of this and taking care of this area is to avoid obvious issues with feeling down (sadness), and worrying (fear) that life is leaving us behind.
+Being aware of this and taking care of this area is to avoid obvious issues with feeling down (sadness) and worrying (fear) that life is leaving us behind.

-Focused, continued attention on your emotional health will help you feel happier and that is a pretty good result to aim for.
+Focussed, continued attention to your emotional health will help you feel happier and that is a pretty good result to aim for.